 |Low season (if applicable)||When stakeholders are on vacation|

 Take this opportunity to review your existing Salesforce roadmap and clear any projects that might compete with your rollout.
-Work with your executive sponsor to clear any roadblocks, such as competing non-Salesforce projects that require resources you need for your rollout.
+Then, work with your executive sponsor to clear any roadblocks, such as competing non-Salesforce projects that require the resources you need for your rollout.
 If your rollout looks especially complex, you may need to advise your company to put other projects on hold until this project is complete.

 Create a Project Schedule

-Now that you have a launch date, you can work backwards and create a project schedule that’ll help you hit your target.
-Start by listing everything you need to do before you go live, and then estimate the time and resources needed for those activities.
-Come up with a timeline for the completion of the tasks, get your team, and then go do all of it.
+Now that you have a launch date, you can work backward and create a project schedule that’ll help you hit your target.
+Start by listing everything you need to do before going live, and then estimate the time and resources needed for those activities.
+Next, develop a timeline for completing the tasks, get your team, and then do all of it.
 Doesn’t that sound easy?

 Yes, it will definitely take some time and coordination, so be sure to use your favorite spreadsheet or project management app to manage all the milestones and tasks associated with the project.

 Rolling out the Salesforce app could take you anywhere from a couple of weeks to a couple of months.
 The time it takes can depend on several factors, including the complexity of your organization, the size of your user population, your company’s approach to change management, or if you’re a new customer implementing Salesforce.

 One of the key tasks you need to complete during the planning stage of the rollout is identifying your measures for success.
 This is how you’ll know if your project was successful, based on the criteria you define for what success looks like.

 Work with your executive sponsor and stakeholders to determine how you want to measure success for each of your mobile use cases.
 Document current pain points and look for ways to measure improvements in these areas.
 For example, you could look for productivity gains, data quality gains, or financial goals, such as: